KxSystems/docs-v1/docs/ref/dotz.md

+The `.z` namespace contains system variables and functions, and hooks for callbacks.

+!!! warning "Reserved"
-The `.z` namespace contains system variables and functions, and hooks for calbacks.
-(The namespace is reserved for use by Kx, as are all single-letter namespaces.)
+    The `.z` namespace is reserved for use by Kx, as are all single-letter namespaces.

+    Consider all undocumented functions in the namespace as its private API – and do not use them.

 ## `.z.a` (IP address)